mkery/Variolite/README.md

-# AtomicTaro
+# Variolite
-a research project for exploratory programming that involves creating an Atom package to show code in interesting ways!
+Variolite is a package for the Atom editor that allows for lightweight local versioning.

+Note: Variolite is still called 'AtomicTaro' in the source code.
+This was an early development name that will be changed to Variolite.